-The models used in stress testing, and the data, parameters and assumptions used in development of these models are validated by Takasbank Internal Audit Unit at least once a year.
-The internal audit findings regarding such validation are submitted to the relevant senior managers and the Board of Directors.
+The models used in stress testing, and the data, parameters and assumptions used in development of these models are validated by Takasbank Internal Audit Unit.

 The "Stress Test Report" and the "ICAAP Report" containing the results of the credit risk stress tests performed by the Risk Management Unit on an annual basis are submitted to the Board of Directors via the Audit Committee.
 The accuracy of the data used in the credit risk stress tests included in the ICAAP Report, the adequacy of the systems and processes and whether such data, systems and processes provided proper information and analysis are reviewed by the Internal Audit Unit and presented to the Board of Directors on an annual basis via the "Review Report" attached as an appendix to the ICAAP Report.